QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 This specification sets Rosen’s :math:`N_t = h_{1t-1}, n_t = c_t,
 h_{\tau+1,t-1} = n_{t-\tau}, \tau=1, \ldots, k`, and uses the
 home-produced service to capture the demand for labor.
-Here :math:`\lambda_1` embodies Rosen’s demand parameter :math:`\alpha_d`.
+Here :math:`\lambda_1` embodies Rosen’s demand parameter :math:`\alpha_d`

-- The supply of new workers becomes our consumption.
+- The supply of new workers becomes our consumption

-- The dynamic demand curve becomes Rosen’s dynamic supply curve for new workers.
+- The dynamic demand curve becomes Rosen’s dynamic supply curve for new workers

-**Remark:** This has an Imai-Keane flavor.
+**Remark:** This has an Imai-Keane flavor

 For more details and Python code see :doc:`Rosen schooling model <rosen_schooling_model>`